Fh-sadelson/interview-stuff/readme.md

 1. What does it mean to scale horizontally instead of vertically?
 Why is this valuable?
 1. Write a FizzBuzz solution quickly in your favorite language.
-There are bugs.
+There are always places where the code can be improved.
 Where are they?
 Change it to use map on an array.
 Solve with the modulus operator.
 Solve with counters.
    Solve with composable functions.
 1. Design our Investment Manual Options system.
 (Really.)
 We'll add requirements as you draw the design.
 And then add more so you have to adapt.